JetBrains/kotlin-web-site/docs/topics/reflection.md

 ```

 It returns a composition of two functions passed to it: `compose(f, g) = f(g(*))`.
-Now, you can apply it to callable references:
+You can apply this function to callable references:

 ```kotlin
 fun <A, B, C> compose(f: (B) -> C, g: (A) -> B): (A) -> C {